KatyaRobinson/100-days-of-code/log.md

 - Require all fields except for message on the Request Appointment form
 - Check form input before submitting
 - Work on visual effect after submitting the form.
 Fade it out and fade in the success message in green
+- Redesing Contact page to fit in with the website theme.
+Remove map??? or make it way smaller and in the bottom of the page
+- Restyle About Us page.
+Put picture into a circle or some sort of frame.
+Doesn't look good now.

 **Technology used**: CSS